Desmond Anderson: Early life and First World War

 Anderson was born in Dunham Massey and attended Rugby College before entering the Royal Military College, Sandhurst, where he was commissioned as a second lieutenant into the Devonshire Regiment in 1905.
 He transferred to the East Yorkshire Regiment in 1910.
 He served as the adjutant of the 1st Battalion, East Yorkshire Regiment from 1912.

-Following the outbreak of the First World War, Anderson went with the battalion to the Western Front in 1914, where he served until July 1917 in a number of combat and staff roles, including as a GSO3 in May 1915, during which time he was wounded and received the Distinguished Service Order in February 1915.
+Following the outbreak of the First World War, Anderson went with the battalion to the Western Front in 1914, where he served until July 1917 in a number of combat and staff roles, including as a GSO3 in May 1915, during which time he was wounded and appointed a Companion of the Distinguished Service Order in February 1915.
 A captain in 1916, he fought in the Battle of the Somme as a company commander of Company 'C', he was mentioned in despatches four times and in 1920 received the French Legion of Honour for his wartime service.
+On 10 March 1918 he was appointed as a GSO2.

 Between the wars

 After attending staff college, Anderson was appointed a GSO2 with London District.
-He was appointed CO of the 1st Battalion East Yorkshire Regiment in 1927, Assistant Quartermaster General at Aldershot Command in 1932 and General Staff Officer Grade 1 at 5th Division in 1933.
-He went on to be Deputy Director of Military Operations & Intelligence at the War Office in 1934, Deputy Director of Military Intelligence at the War Office in 1936 and Major-General in charge of Administration for Eastern Command in 1938.
+He was appointed CO of the 1st Battalion East Yorkshire Regiment in 1927, Assistant Quartermaster General at Aldershot Command in June 1932 and General Staff Officer Grade 1 at 5th Division in 1933.
+He went on to be Deputy Director of Military Operations & Intelligence at the War Office in 1934, Deputy Director of Military Intelligence at the War Office in 1936, an appointment he relinquished on 12 January 1938 when he was placed on half-pay.
+He was then Major-General in charge of Administration for Eastern Command in 1938.